nawabahmadreshi/documentation/pages/marketing-channels/facebook-app-install.md

 ## Create a Branch Ad Link

-1. Create a Branch Ad link from the [Partner Management page](https://dashboard.branch.io/ads/partner-management)'s `Create Facebook Link` button under the Facebook Partner and select `App Install or Engagement`
+1. Create a Branch Ad link from the [Partner Management page](https://dashboard.branch.io/ads/partner-management){:target="_blank"}'s `Create Facebook Link` button under the Facebook Partner and select `App Install or Engagement`
 {% image src='/img/pages/features/facebook-ads/create-link-install-engagement.png' half center alt='Link Creation' %}
-1. Under the Define Section, pick a Link Name for later reference.
+1. Enter a Link Name for later reference.
 1. Configure the link with the Ad Format set to **App Only**, the Ad Partner set to **Facebook**, and the Secondary Ad Format set to **App Install Ads**.
 {% image src='/img/pages/features/facebook-ads/facebook-app-install/ad-link-setup.png' 3-quarters center alt='Create Ad Link' %}
 1. Under the Configure Options tab, navigate to the Redirects sub section and ensure that the iOS/Android redirect is set to the desired app being promoted by the ad campaign.